bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/quizzes.md

 ---

-### Quizzes
+### Prechecks and Quizzes

 * The pre-checks and quizzes will be released on Blackboard/Gradescope.

-*  The pre-checks are open book
+*  The pre-checks are __open__ book

-*  The quizzes are closed book
+*  The quizzes are __closed__ book

 * Both the pre-chekcs and the quizzes are  at collaboration-level 3 (no collaboration allowed, professor clarifications only).
 Make sure you read and understand the department's [collaboration policy](https://turing.bowdoin.edu/dept/collab.php).
-You may not talk to or consult with anyone about the quizzes, and this include s former students who took this class before you.
-You may not post on any public forum any of the questios on the quizzes.
-You may not enter any quiz question into any websites, and you may not consult any resource that may give you a hint on how to go about solving the problems.
+You may not talk to or consult with anyone about the prechecks and quizzes, and this includes former students who took this class before you.
+You may not post on any public forum any of the questions on the prechekcs/quizzes.
+You may not enter any quiz question into any websites.
+* The prechecks are open notes, so you may consult your notes.

+* Specifically for the quizzes,  you may not consult any resource that may give you a hint on how to go about solving the problems.

+***

 #### Prechecks